Story

 Point Washington State Forest

-At more than 15,000 acres and miles of trails, you’ll marvel at the variety of trees including pines, cypress, magnolias, oaks and hickory trees.
+At more than 15,000 acres and miles of trails, you’ll marvel at the variety of trees including pines, cypress, magnolias, oaks and hickory trees through longleaf pine flatwoods, wet prairie, coastal scrub, swamplands and sandhills.
 You might luck up and see a Gopher Tortoise or catch a glimpse of an American Kestrel or Red-Headed Woodpecker - endangered and threatened species that coexist in the forest.
-With nine trail access points and markers along the way, spend an hour or spend the day exploring the diversity of South Walton’s ecosystems.
+With ten trail access points and markers along the way, spend an hour or spend the day exploring the diversity of South Walton’s ecosystems.
 One access point to the Longleaf Pine Greenway portion of the Point Washington trail can be accessed in Blue Mountain Beach at the end of Satinwood Drive, where you’ll find plenty of parking, picnic tables and restroom facilities.
-Visit HERE for a trail map.
+Click HERE for a trail map.

 Eastern Lake Trail System

 Part of Point Washington State Forest, the Eastern Lake Trail System has three loop trails with 3.5 miles to 10 miles of hiking through the forest.
 The Eastern Lake trailhead is located at the parking lot on the east side of County Road 395, between Scenic 30A and US Hwy 98.
-Other trails in the forest can be accessed at Grayton Beach, on the north side of Scenic 30A near Uptown Grayton, and yet another trailhead is located in Seagrove Beach on Scenic 30A, across from Clay Garden & Gifts.
+The 30A trailhead is located in Seagrove next to The Lodge 30A at Greenwat Station.
+Other trails in the forest can be accessed at Grayton Beach, on the north side of Scenic 30A near Uptown Grayton.
 All trails are mostly packed surfaces and have wooden bridges over wetlands and streams for easy walking.

 Cassine Trail

 Located in the heart of Seagrove Beach, this little-known walking trail offers wonderful opportunities to observe local flora and fauna among the cypress trees.
 It’s an easy walk on soft, pine straw covered ground and wooden bridges over Cypress swamps.
 The trailhead is in the Cassine Gardens privately-owned neighborhood at the end of Cypress Street.
-It is accessible by bicycle or on foot.
-Since Cassine is privately owned, you’ll need to park your car outside the neighborhood which is located about 1.5 miles east of County Road 395 on Scenic 30A.
+The trail connects the 30A trailhead with the Eastern Lake Trail system.
+The 30A trailhead is located in Seagrove next to The Lodge 30A at Greenwat Station.
 If it’s too warm to be on the beach, visit the Cassine trail and enjoy a nice, shady walk where about halfway through, you’ll find a turnaround point with lovely views of Eastern Lake.
 Keep in mind that if it has recently rained, parts of the trail take you through wetlands so wear appropriate shoes.
-Visit HERE for Map of Eastern Lake Trail and Cassine Trail.

 Alys Beach Nature Trail